CatLabInteractive/nfc-socketio/README.md

 ----------------
 Now simply run `node index.js` to start the service.

-The chosen password and seleted http port will appear in the terminal window.
-Enter the password 'localhost:3000' (or domain name) in your drinks app and check if the NFC label turns green.
+The chosen password and selected http port will appear in the terminal window.
+Enter the password and server ('localhost:3000' - or domain name) in your drinks app and check if the NFC label turns green.

 SSL